Slider0007/collectmeteranalog/README.md

 is only available for linux and the complete tensorflow library is to large (600MB) for a single file application.
 This functionality is only used while labeling the images, but the labeling process will also work without prediction.

-To enable image predictions (for labeling assistance):
+To enable image prediction assistance for labeling process for Windows and macOS:

 ```bash
 # Windows